NicholasSynovic/ShortStack/REPORT.md

 ### Interaction Patterns

-There are two types of interation that occur within my site:
+There are two types of interation that occur within [ShortStack](https://nicholassynovic.github.io/shortstack):

 1. Automated interaction